mui/material-ui/docs/src/pages/components/snackbars/snackbars-ru.md

 A basic snackbar that aims to reproduce Google Keep's snackbar behavior.

-{{"demo": "pages/demos/snackbars/SimpleSnackbar.js"}}
+{{"demo": "pages/components/snackbars/SimpleSnackbar.js"}}

-## Customized Snackbars
+## Customized snackbars

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can change the look of a Snackbar.

-⚠️ Хотя спецификации материал дизайна поощряют использование тем, эти примеры не соответствуют требованиям.
+Here are some examples of customizing the component.
+You can learn more about this in the [overrides documentation page](/customization/components/).

-{{"demo": "pages/demos/snackbars/CustomizedSnackbars.js"}}
+{{"demo": "pages/components/snackbars/CustomizedSnackbars.js"}}

 ## Positioned

 There may be circumstances when the placement of the snackbar needs to be more flexible.

-{{"demo": "pages/demos/snackbars/PositionedSnackbar.js"}}
+{{"demo": "pages/components/snackbars/PositionedSnackbar.js"}}

 ## Message Length

 Some snackbars with varying message length.

-{{"demo": "pages/demos/snackbars/LongTextSnackbar.js"}}
+{{"demo": "pages/components/snackbars/LongTextSnackbar.js"}}

 ## Transições